 Vice-President Social

-Vice-President Communications

 12. Voting executive members (DCS Representatives) will be elected annually to represent the interests of members enrolled in each of the four respective years of study of the full-time Computer Science program subject to Section 3.1 of the DCSC By-Laws.
 The elected executive member positions will consist of:

 A particular number of DCS Representatives as specified in Section 3.1 of the DCSC bylaws.